theodoreOnzGit/sharpFlowSolver/sharpFluidMechanicsLibraries/frictionFactorLibraries/PipeFrictionFactor/README.md

 Just instantiate the object and use the fanning friction factor term straightaway.

+## Caution for Re <= 0

+When calculating friction factor, it is important that Re>0.
+Otherwise, we will have a divide by zero exception.

+Thus, this correlation becomes undefined at zero flow.
+Caution should be exercised when using this correlation to calculate pressure losses at zero mass flowrate or Re.

+Also, when Re is negative, or flow is perhaps reversed, the equation will also not make any sense.
+Thus we must be careful to watch out when using this equation for zero flow or reverse flow.

 # finding Re from pressure drop (nondimensional pressure drop Be)

+Now in finding our friction factor from Reynold's number, it is a relatively simple affair when we calculate churchill friction factor.
+Nevertheless, if we wanted to find the mass flowrate, velocity or Re from a given friction factor, we would be in trouble because one friction factor value can have multiple Re which yield the same friction factor within laminar, transition and turbulent region.

+Therefore, in practice, it is better to supply a pressure loss term, or pressure drop term, or the nondimensionalised equivalent to solve for an explicit value of Re.

 For pressure drop, we have the explicit correlation